AI eCommerce Personalization with Zero-Party Data

 Concrete example 2: for a pre-sale wishlist campaign, measure how many users interact with the preview story, how many add items to wishlists, and how those users behave on launch day when you personalize the first experience they see based on saved items.

-If you keep measurement tied to explicit interactions, and keep personalization tied to those same consented signals, you end up with a system that’s both practical and privacy-safe.
-Start small: pick one high-intent moment (product discovery, a launch, a gift flow), add one interactive touchpoint, and let the data tell you what to personalize next.
+If you keep measurement tied to explicit interactions, and personalization tied to those same signals, you end up with a system that improves over time.
+Start small.
+Pick one high-intent moment, add one interactive touchpoint, and let declared intent guide what to personalize next.

 ABOUT THE AUTHOR